12.01.01 In claiming races, any horse is subject to be claimed for its entered price by any owner who:

 12.18.01 Subject to Rule 12.16, title to a claimed horse shall vest in the successful claimant from the time the stall doors of the starting gate open in front of such horse at the time the Starter dispatches the horses in a valid start for the claiming race.
-The successful claimant shall take possession of the claimed horse according to the Rules whether said horse is alive or dead, sound or unsound, or injured during or after the race.
+The successful claimant shall take possession of the claimed horse according to the Rules whether said horse, sound or unsound, or injured during or after the race.

 12.18.02 When a claim has been lodged it is irrevocable, and is at the risk of the claimant.
 Determination of the true sex of a claimed horse shall be the sole responsibility of the claimant, and mistakes in that regard printed in the official program or elsewhere shall not be considered a basis for invalidating the claim.